-The Wallace Collection's curatorial team are responsible to the Director and Trustees for the stewardship of the works of art in the Collection.
+The Wallace Collection's curatorial team is responsible to the Director and Trustees for the stewardship of the works of art in the Collection.

 The curators are responsible for the interpretation, display and presentation of the works of art.
 An important part of a curator's work is to carry out research on the collections, to find out more about the works of art, how and by whom they were made, and how they found their way into the Collection.